angular/angular/packages/compiler/design/separate_compilation.md

 )
 ```

-To use produce an ivy version you would add:
+To use produce an Ivy version you would add:

 ```py
 ng_experimental_ivy_srcs(